Business Analytics and AI

 Note that the business does not use Prescriptive Analytics.
 They may be waiting for the hype surrounding AI to subside or have decided that the techniques are not required.
 In the company’s favour for using the techniques are that the data used is either supplied by clients or is otherwise controlled and therefore has a high confidence level for accuracy.
 Also, as a data intensive business, the company employs data specialists, so management of the process is a key outcome to provide assurance to their clients.

-It is possible that in a Supply Chains group (Procurement, Operations Planning and Logistics), there is potential for AI within: demand forecasting, production scheduling, inventory management, predictive maintenance and warehouse management.
-In transport it is freight management, fleet management and route optimisation.
-AI can also help to improve the administration of purchase orders and invoices, and the increasing requirements of compliance and associated records.
+It is possible that in a Supply Chains group (Procurement, Operations Planning and Logistics), there is potential for AI within areas where distinct patterns are expected: production scheduling, inventory management, predictive maintenance and warehouse management.
+A popular area by commentators is demand forecasting, but AI is only applicable for about 20 percent of SKUs that have an identified pattern of demand, In transport, patterns are expected in freight management, fleet management and route optimisation.
+AI may also help to improve the administration of purchase orders and invoices, and the increasing requirements of compliance and associated records.

 In supply chains operations it is better that AI is not used to develop the perfect operations schedule or transport route within what is a ‘complex, adaptable system’.
 Instead, AI should ask the knowledgeable planner or scheduler to consider options B or C or D and provide the evidence.
 This enables the specialist to make an improved decision, while considering the many options and constraints that may be occurring.